stefanspringer1/BuildingSwiftOnWindows/README.md

 ## Developer Mode

 The Developer Mode should be activated in the Windows settings.
-One reason for this is that the tool sshpuld be able to set symbolic links, but Microsoft has decided that symbolic links might be harmful (see [there](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-vista/cc766301(v=ws.10)) under "Create symbolic links").
+One reason for this is that the tools should be able to set symbolic links, but Microsoft has decided that symbolic links might be harmful (see [there](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-vista/cc766301(v=ws.10)) under "Create symbolic links").

 **Check:**  You can test if you can set symbolic links with the command `mklink newfile oldfile`, creating a symbolic link file named `newfile` pointing to `oldfile`.
 If this command is successful, everything is regarding symbolic links.
 (It might still be a good idea to activate the Developer Mode.)